jpueberbach4/bp.markets.ingest/dukascopy/README.md

 ```

 **Goal:** Wrap up the above two functionalities into an MVP before Christmas, so I can resume C++ work at the start of next year.
 Current codebase is under 1,500 lines of actual LOC; target is to stay below 3,000.

+>Idea (unexplored): If feasible and data access allows, get approval to replay financial calendar events through replay.sh as "control structures".
+This is something I’ll likely need as well, but it hasn’t been explored yet (0.8 feature?).

 >Cascaded indicator engine (1.0) (if still needed after replay.sh + plugins)

 >MSSIB Extension for DuckDB